phorioo/NA-Trees/README.md

 Most of these assets are NOT survival friendly, and I recommend doing /gamerule randomTickSpeed 0 in game to avoid breaking debugged blocks.
 Alternatively if you're using Axiom, enabling No Updates will have the same effect :)
 This collection was made in 1.21.5, so there may be missing blocks if you load it into an older version of Minecraft.

+To view the trees, I have attached an imgur link:

 This collection contains .schem files for the following:
 - Ponderosa Pine (12 Variants)
 - Lodgepole Pine (12 Variants)
 - Spruce (8 Variants)
+- Snowy Spruce (6 Variants)

 ## Use Rights